Super-Lovers/dev-diary/games/survival/groundead/groundead.md

 <p class="description"><span class="drop">G</span>rounDead is a top-down zombie survival game, wherein the player takes control of a hunter/lumberjack/carpenter, who must survive waves of zombies coming towards him with the use of multiple weapons, such a  hunting rifle, a knife, an axe, and by crafting a variety of different defensive structures, such as barricades, platforms, and traps.
 To control the character, the player will use a traditional keyboard and mouse control scheme to perform actions, such as moving, attacking, building, destroying and healing.
 </p>
-GrounDead was a pleasure to make because at that stage I was learning aboout procedural generation methods and it was my opportunity to try out new things.
-The idea of the game is, the player character is stuck on an island with zombies swarming him wave by wave (yeah cliche whatever) and he has to fight and build to survive as long as possible.
+GrounDead was a pleasure to make because at that stage I was learning about procedural generation methods and it was my opportunity to try out new things.
+The idea of the game is, the player character is stuck on an island with zombies swarming him wave by wave (yeah cliché whatever) and he has to fight and build to survive as long as possible.
 I'll discuss how the world is generated first, as its the most complex and intriguing aspect of the game (for me).
 The map or island is split in three.
 The middle of the map is the forest biome and it has a few ponds aside from most of it being trees.
 The left-most part is a mountain ground with rocks and ores and the right-most side is a beach with nothing but sand:

 <video src="../../../games/survival/groundead/images/map.mp4" controls="" autoplay="" loop="" style="display: block;"></video>